Program Details

 Career Options

-Child and Youth Care graduates are eligible for membership in the Ontario Association of Child and Youth Counsellors (OACYC), the professional association representing Child and Youth Care Practitioners in the province of Ontario.
+As a Child and Youth Care graduate, you will be eligible for membership in the Ontario Association of Child and Youth Counsellors (OACYC) – the professional association representing Child and Youth Care Practitioners in the province of Ontario.

 • treatment centres